Job no: 219908-AS

-The 4-H Coordinator is an integral part of the UW-Madison Division of Extension and works alongside the people of Wisconsin to improve lives and communities.
+The Horticulture Program Coordinator position is an integral part of the UW-Madison Division of Extension and works alongside the people of Wisconsin to improve lives and communities.
 Extension serves the people and communities of Wisconsin by addressing local, statewide and national issues, improving lives through research-based education, fostering partnerships and action, and facilitating positive impacts.

-The ideal candidate is adept at building and maintaining trust-based relationships, engaging stakeholders and applying an equity lens towards transforming lives and communities.
+The ideal candidate will be adept at building and maintaining trust-based relationships, engaging stakeholders and applying an equity lens towards transforming lives and communities.
 As such, we strongly encourage applications from candidates who foster and promote the values of diversity and inclusion.

 List of Duties